TestStack/TestStack.docs/_source/BDDfy/Usage/MethodNameConventions.md

 }
 </pre>

-Let's run this guy.
+Let's run this.
 This time I use [TD.Net](http://www.testdriven.net/) to show you the result from another test runner:

 ![TD.Net result of the expanded test](/img/BDDfy/method-name-conventions/TDNet-expanded-test-result.JPG)